 - 41. Shortlisted candidates will be asked to complete a self-declaration of their criminal record or disclosure of any information making them unsuitable to work with children. - 42.
-Only those candidates who have been shortlisted will be asked to disclose any relevant information including: - Information of any criminal offences committed. - If they are known to the police and children's social care services. - Whether they have been disqualified from providing childcare. - Any relevant overseas information. - 43.
-Applicants will need to sign a declaration which confirms that the information they have provided is true.
+Only those candidates who have been shortlisted will be asked to disclose any relevant information including: - If they have a criminal history. - If they are included on the children's barred list. - If they are prohibited from teaching. - If they are prohibited from taking part in the management of an independent school. - Information about any criminal offences committed in any country in line with the law as applicable in England and Wales, not the law in their country of origin or where they were convicted. - If they are known to the police and children's social care services. - Whether they have been disqualified from providing childcare. - Any relevant overseas information. - 43.
+Applicants will need to sign a declaration which confirms that the information they have provided is true. - 44.
+When shortlisting candidates, each school will:

-- 44. When shortlisting candidates, the school will: - Ensure that at least two people carry out the shortlisting proceedings (these two people will ideally also conduct the interview). - Assess whether there are any inconsistencies or gaps in the candidate's employment and consider the reasons given for them. - Consider undertaking online searches, as necessary, and explore any further potential concerns. - 45.
+- Ensure that at least two people carry out the shortlisting proceedings (these two people will ideally also conduct the interview). - Assess whether there are any inconsistencies or gaps in the candidate's employment and consider the reasons given for them. - Consider undertaking online searches, as necessary, and explore any further potential concerns. - Explore all potential concerns. - 45.
+Additionally, each school will consider carrying out an online search as part of its due diligence on shortlisted candidates.
+Online searches will be used to identify any incidents or issues that have happened and are publicly available online. - 46.
+Each school will inform shortlisted candidates that online searches may take place and that aspects of this search may be explored with the applicant at interview where relevant. - 47.
 Requests for further information from candidates will be replied to promptly.
-All applications will be replied to with a letter notifying candidates whether they have been shortlisted or not. - 46.
+All applications will be replied to with a letter notifying candidates whether they have been shortlisted or not. - 48.
 Interviews will be arranged for the shortlisted candidates.